killingmelody/Programming-Portfolio-2017/README.md

+## Portfolio

-## Group Project
+### Group Project

-[Purple Man Fights Back](https://drive.google.com/drive/folders/0B6569lscHHIcSFdPbkNYanNRVzA) to maintain and preview the content for your website in Markdown files.
+We titled our game about a samurai who takes on the world [Purple Man Fights Back](https://drive.google.com/drive/folders/0B6569lscHHIcSFdPbkNYanNRVzA).

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.